L3pereira/ipfs_eth_console/README.md

 ------2 to store as a multihash struct--------<br/>
 ------q to exit--------<br/>

-You can save the cid as a string or as a struct, in the truffle tests the struct saved more gas.
+You can save the cid as a string or as a multihash struct, in the truffle tests the struct saved more gas.

 If the cid is successfully saved you will see the following: